firefinancialservices/slate/source/index.md

 ```

-Returns all your external bank accounts.
+Returns all your payee bank accounts.
 Ordered by Alias ascending.
 Can be paginated.

 ### HTTP Request